-My neighbor, Tim, called for the second time that day.
+My neighbor, Tim, called for the second time tonight.

-That night’s call was shorter.
+Tonight’s call was shorter.
 “I want you to know,” he said, “that I heard your anxiety earlier.
-And, I want you to know that you are not alone.
+And I want you to know that you are not alone.
 We are here and we’ll watch out for one another.
 We are in this together.”

-I saw that I was bringing unwise and isolated attention to a chaos of thought that had little to do with my actual circumstance in the present.
+I saw that I was bringing unwise and isolated attention to a chaos of thought that had little to do with my actual circumstance.
 In response to all those words and mental ghost stories, my body had become more and more agitated, which then affirmed to my mind, in a rather vicious and self-perpetuating cycle, that there was, indeed, something to be concerned about.

 Of course.

-Tim’s brief call broke through all of that in the way that another’s presence and kindness so often do.
-He reminded me that I was part of something larger.
-There was a “we.”
-I could draw on another as a source of strength and presence and care and wisdom.
-There was breathing.
-Space.
-A softening and, then, a letting go: an opening into even larger spaciousness.
+Tim’s kind call broke through all of that in the way that another’s presence and kindness so often do.
+He reminded me that I was part of something larger, a community of care.
+He reminded me of the presence of angels: in the world of form, they are everywhere; there is always a “we.”
+With willingness I could open; I could remember.
+I could draw on him , along with so many others, as sources of kindness and strength and presence and support and wisdom.
+Internally, my body relaxed.
+There was breathing and more space.
+There emerged a softening and then, a letting go: an opening into an even larger spaciousness of my own tender human vulnerability.
+There was a new and curious strength nourished by community: “we are all in this together.”

 Thank you, dear brother.
 That helped.